d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 :label:`sec_rs_async`

-As we have seen in the previous Section, we might have to wait hours or even days before random search returns a good hyperparameter configuration.
+As we have seen in the previous Section :numref:`sec_api_hpo`, we might have to wait hours or even days before random search returns a good hyperparameter configuration.
 In practice, we have often access to a pool of resources such as multiple GPUs on the same machine or multiple machines wiht a single GPU.
 This begs the questios: *How do we  efficiently distribute random search?*

 In general, we distinguish between synchronous and asynchronous parallel hyperparameter optimization (see Figure :numref:`distributed_scheduling`).
 In the synchronous setting,